 (III) Securing an overall EU-UK relationship which supersedes the Withdrawal Agreement and obviates the need to enter the backstop

-- What can we learn from the Ukrainian accession agreement about fast tracking treaty negotiations with the EU?
+- What can we learn from the Ukrainian association agreement about fast tracking treaty negotiations with the EU?

 - To what extent can technical solutions obviate the need for NI regulatory alignment with the EU in the policy areas set out in Annex 5?